abhikrotha/COSC4353/Assignment 1/README.md

 - Input Form
 - Output / History

+#### Abhinav Krothapalli

+One of my initial thoughts is to first sort out what tasks should be developed in the front end and back end.
+For example, tasks like the client login and/or registration, client profile management, and fuel quote form will be made in the front end because of how the client will need to interact with these.
+Once the client inputs the information for those tasks, the information can then be stored in a database.
+The pricing module will be doing all of the calculations in the back end and send the fuel quote history back through the front end for the client to see.
+In terms of what languages to use for this, I agree with Ryan in that we should decide on something that we are all comfortable with.

 ### 2. Discuss what development methodology you will use and why?
 (2 points)

 #### Suryansh Sharma